rodolfodpk/go-crablet/docs/streaming.md

     "AccountRegistered", "AccountDetailsChanged",
 )

-// Get streaming iterator
-iterator, err := store.ReadEvents(ctx, query, nil)
-if err != nil {
+// Get iterator (one call is enough) iterator, err := store.ReadEvents(ctx, query, nil) if err != nil {
     return err
 }
 defer iterator.Close()

-// Process events one by one
+// Process events one by one (iterator handles pagination) for {
-for {
     event, err := iterator.Next()
     if err != nil {